ILO To Regularly Collect, Disseminate Data Of Human Trafficking Victims - UrduPoint

 ILO To Regularly Collect, Disseminate Data Of Human Trafficking Victims

-Talking to an official of ILO here on Thursday, she said the implementation efforts were being made to monitor progress within the global indicator framework.
+Talking to an official of ILO , she said the implementation efforts were being made to monitor progress within the global indicator framework.

 She said the international cooperation for exchange of evidence-based data and good practice was to address the cross-border cases of child labour, forced labour and trafficking in prison.